Teradata/covalent/src/platform/core/notifications/README.md

   + Defaults to 'after' if it has content, else 'center'.
 + positionY?: TdNotificationCountPositionY or 'top' | 'bottom' | 'center'
   + Sets the Y position of the notification tip.
 Defaults to 'top' if it has content, else 'center'.
++ limit?: number
+  + Limit for the notification count.
+  + When the notification count exceeds this limit, it will be displayed as limit+.
+Defaults to 99.

 ## Setup